 The definitive treatment of adrenal crisis is the administration of glucocorticoids, specifically hydrocortisone.
 The dose is 100 mg intravenously or intramuscularly (IV/IM) as an initial bolus followed by 100 to 300 mg daily after that for another 2-3 days either as boluses every 6 hours or as continuous infusion until full recovery.
 At this dosage, hydrocortisone will also provide sufficient mineralocorticoid coverage as well.
 While hydrocortisone is the preferred treatment, administration of prednisolone or methylprednisolone, and dexamethasone has been described.
 In addition to medical therapy, these individuals also require aggressive fluid and vasopressor management.
 A thorough search should also be made for the cause, and empiric antibiotics are recommended.
 Close monitoring in the intensive care unit (ICU) is required.
 Note that if the patient is pregnant, the preferred agent is hydrocortisone and the patient should be discharged on hydrocortisone instead of cortisone acetate.

 Because the adrenal crisis is rarely an independent process, the differential diagnosis may be very broad depending on the presentation and underlying etiology.
 While altered mental status, abdominal pain, nausea vomiting, fever, among others are all common presenting symptoms.
 Hypotension is usually the most significant.
-In a patient with these symptoms and known adrenal insufficiency, adrenal crisis should be the top differential.
+In a patient with these symptoms and known adrenal insufficiency, the adrenal crisis should be the top differential.
 However, there should be further investigation to determine the precipitating cause of the adrenal crisis whether that is sepsis, infection, trauma, physical or emotional stress, myocardial infarction, and so forth.
 In a patient with no known adrenal pathology who presents with hypotension that is refractory to fluid administration, vasopressor support, and appropriate management otherwise, the diagnosis of adrenal crisis should be considered and adequately ruled out.